graphqlcrud/spec/docs/spec-overview.md

 ## Naming

 GraphQLCRUD does not specify how fields generated for each data type must be named.
-It is up to each GraphQLCRUD implementation define a naming system.
+It is up to each GraphQLCRUD implementation to define a naming system.
 The reference implementation uses the naming convention as listed in the example queries

 ## Base schema